 In order to claim your property, you must also bring a government issued photo identification card.

 Owners wishing to retrieve their firearm(s) from the Property and Evidence Unit must contact the Evidence Technician.

 Property Held as Evidence

-Property held as evidence in a crime, may be returned to the victim(s) when it is no longer needed in the investigation or court proceedings, by the Glendale Police or by the Arapahoe County District Attorney's office.
+Property held as evidence in a crime, may be returned to the owner when it is no longer needed in the investigation or court proceedings, and approved by the Glendale Police or by the Arapahoe County District Attorney’s office.